m2mlorawan/ChirpStack_on_Raspbian/README.md

 *Original from Rakwireless Repository.
-Thank for makeing this very useful script.
+Thank for sharing this very useful script.

 This script will install and config ChirpStack Server on Raspbian.
 Test with Raspberry Pi 4B